$4.95 | Unlimited Digital Downloads

 Three listening glyphs are provided in this packet.
 Two listening glyphs asks students to assess Peter's theme and the Wolf's theme.
 A blank listening glyph is also included if you'd like to chose the things that you want your students to listen for.

-The comic strip and accompanying lesson plan introduces music students to Prokovievs Peter and the Wolf and the compositional technique of "leitmotif."
-Students draw a comic strip as they listen to keep them listening throughout the work.
+The comic strip and accompanying lesson plan introduces music students to Peter and the Wolf and the compositional technique of "leitmotif."
+Students draw a comic strip as they listen to help them remain quiet and attentive throughout the work.

 Each character in Peter and the Wolf is represented by their own theme played by an instrument of the orchestra.
 Ask students to draw each character of the story as they listen to the recording.
 The characters/circles are presented in the order of appearance.
 This resource is an alternative to the comic strip worksheet.